Dr Daniel Grey

 I am also in the early stages of two new projects in transnational British and South Asian history.
 The first of these has the working title Codes of Conduct: Gender, Religion and Homicide in British India 1793-1914.
 This investigates how the influence of cultural, social and legal ideas about such issues as race, gender, sexuality and religion impacted on the views of British people with regard to India in the long nineteenth century, including the implementation of the 1860 Indian Penal Code - which is still the basis for Indian criminal justice - in the aftermath of the Great Rebellion.
 A key element of the project is its integration throughout of the Scottish perspective - arguing that the separate legal system of Scotland had a much greater influence than has yet been acknowledged in the formulation of imperial law.

 I have a particular interest in trying to understand how these themes - broadly definable as the nexus between gender, law, medicine, and culture since 1800 - played out in other regional contexts, and what this can tell us about the specificity (or not) of cultural and social developments in Britain and India across the nineteenth and twentieth centuries.
 I am very happy to share copies of my work on request, including my unpublished doctoral dissertation.
-I have recently acted as the external examiner for a PhD at Aberystwyth University in modern British history.

 At Plymouth University, I am currently co-supervising PhDs on the Mechanics Institutes in Nineteenth-Century Britain and Childhood and Employment in Early Twentieth Century England.
 I also continue to co-supervise a doctoral student at the University of Oxford working on colonial India.